sheepla/taurus-viewer/README.md

 - 🎨 Document Recolor and Font Customization: Achieves eye-friendly color tones by adjusting the saturation and contrast of documents, allowing them to harmonize with dark mode.
 (Planned)

 ## Platform

+TaurusViewer is support only works on Windows but planning to port to Linux.

 - [x] Windows
 - [ ] Linux (Planning)